MichaelCurrin/twitterverse/docs/usage_tips/sqlobject.md

 # SQLObject Tips

-Tips for working with the database models, using lib.database module and SQLObject functionality.
+Tips for working with the database models, using the lib.database module and SQLObject functionality.

 ## Reasoning behind column attributes